greg-randall/sitemap-compare/README.md

 - **Connection Errors**: The tool implements exponential backoff, but you might need to run it again if a site has strict rate limiting
 - **Access Denied**: Some sites may block automated crawling; consider using a VPN or proxy
 - **Hidden Content Not Found**: Try increasing `--max-pages` as hidden content is often deeper in the site structure

-## Ethical Considerations

-This tool is intended for legitimate security research, SEO analysis, and website auditing.
-Always:

-1. Respect robots.txt directives
-2. Use reasonable crawl rates to avoid overloading servers
-3. Obtain permission before extensively crawling websites you don't own
-4. Don't use discovered information for malicious purposes
-5. Report security vulnerabilities responsibly if discovered

 ## License